Patent Trolls and Startup Employment

 65 Pages Posted: 19 Dec 2016 Last revised: 20 Mar 2018

-We analyze how frivolous patent-infringement claims made by non-practicing entities (NPEs, or "patent trolls") affect small firms’ ability to grow, create jobs, and raise capital.
-Our identification strategy exploits the adoption of anti-troll laws in 32 US states.
-We find the adoption of these laws leads to a 2% increase in employment at small high-tech firms—an increase driven by IT firms, a frequent target of NPEs.
-By contrast, the laws have no significant impact on employment at larger or non-high-tech firms.
-Financing is a key channel driving our findings: In states with an established VC presence, anti-troll laws increase the number of firms receiving VC funding by 14%.
-Our findings suggest measures aimed at curbing the threat posed by NPEs can help reduce both the real and financing frictions faced by small firms.
+We analyze how frivolous patent-infringement claims made by non-practicing entities (NPEs, or "patent trolls") affect startups' ability to grow and create jobs, innovate, and raise capital.
+Our identification strategy exploits the staggered adoption of anti-troll laws in 32 U.S. states.
+The laws lead to a 4.4% increase in employment at high-tech startups—an increase driven by IT firms, a frequent target of NPEs.
+Increased access to financing, both venture capital and patent-backed lending, is a key channel driving our findings.
+Measures aimed at curbing the threat posed by NPEs can thus help reduce the real and financing frictions faced by startups.

 Suggested Citation: Suggested Citation